-This is a subjective test and a Cayman Islands court would only interfere if it determines that no reasonable director could have concluded that a particular course of action was in the best interests of the company as a whole.
-The court is not, however, concerned with the merits of the business decision from a commercial point of view.
+This is a subjective test and a Cayman Islands court would only interfere if it determines that no reasonable director could have concluded that a particular course of action was in the best interests of the company as a whole, or the decision was otherwise made in breach of duty.
+Otherwise, the court is not generally concerned with the merits of business decisions from a commercial point of view.